Life insurance is vital for a small business owner. Life insurance can help protect you, your family, and your business financially.

 A buy-sell agreement is a contract between a business owner and a person or entity who agrees to buy the owner’s interest if the business owner dies.
 The purchase price is agreed upon and stated in the buy-sell.

 Life insurance is one of the primary methods used to fund this transaction.
+Both term and permanent policies can work.

 - It protects the business owner’s heirs and ensures the business ends up in the hands of someone willing and capable of running it.